rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 Where `HAL` creates any memory, then `HAL` will be expected to own it.
 Where `client` creates memory, then `client` is expected to own it.

-Expection to the rules above are specified in the API documentation.
+Expectation to the rules above are specified in the API documentation.

 ## Power Management Requirements